|

 three DVDs has been finished and sent to mastering, with the other

 two following shortly.
+"One of

 the great things about working in a market like Salt Lake City is